enveloophq/docsjs/src/content/docs/product-guides/using-shared-sections.md

 ---
 title: "Using Shared Sections"
-layout: default
-parent: Product Guides
+description: "Use Shared Sections to create global groups of content/styles – linked inside of multiple message templates."
 ---

-# Using Shared Sections

 **Shared Sections** create _global_ groups of content/styles – linked inside of multiple message templates.
 For example, it's common to have all the messages you send out use the same header information and design.

 In Enveloop, you can craft a message header, save it as a Shared Section, and add it to all your messages.
 When you update your header, the change is automatically pushed to all linked message templates.

-### Creating a Shared Section
+#### Creating a Shared Section

 Before you can create a Shared Section, you'll need to create a section. 😄 You can create the base section inside one of your message templates.